Goody24/Portfolio/README.md

 ## 📖 Overview

 Welcome to our **Team Portfolio Project**!
-This repository is a collaborative effort by seven contributors to showcase our skills, projects, and achievements using **Markdown**.
+This repository is a collaborative effort by Eight contributors to showcase our skills, projects, and achievements using **Markdown**.

 ---

-## 👥 Team Portfolios
+## 👥 Kavinoq Team Portfolios

 | Member | GitHub | Portfolio |
 |--------|--------|-----------|